 If you passed your car driving test after 1st January 1997, and didn’t pass an LGV test before 10th September 2009, then you’re required to do the Driver CPC Initial Qualification to gain Driver CPC status.
 This involves passing the Module 2 Driver CPC Case Study theory test, and the Module 4 Driver CPC Demonstration practical test.
 These tests can be taken before, after, or during your Practical driving test.
 However, you must have an LGV/PCV provisional or full licence, and you must pass the Mod 2 theory test before you can take the Mod 4 practical test.

-We have very competitively priced training packages, these can be viewed here.
-Or call our team on 0808 101 1959.
+We have very competitively priced training packages.
+Call our team on 0808 101 1959 for costs and details.

 Medical and Theory fees need to be paid on acceptance onto the training course.
 You will receive a training starter pack with all online study materials needed to pass the combined theory and hazard perception tests.